How To Identify Parental Alienation Syndrome And Seek Help

 - Disruptions at school and suffering educational performance

-“Research suggests that exposure to parental alienating behaviors in childhood can have a profound impact on the mental health of those children later in life, including experiencing anxiety disorders and trauma reactions,” said the authors of a paper about the long-term effects of parental alienation.
+“Research suggests that exposure to parental alienating behaviors in childhood can have a profound impact on the mental health of those children later in life, including experiencing anxiety disorders and trauma reactions,” said the authors of a paper about the long-term effects on children of parental alienation.

 All the adult participants in the quoted study reported impacts on their mental health because of exposure to parental alienation during childhood, and a further 90% reported specific mental health difficulties.